-Scientific Name Common Name Habitat Requirements Site Suitability Pimelea curviflora var. curviflora Occurs on shaley/lateritic soils over sandstone and shale/sandstone transition soils on ridgetops and upper slopes amongst woodlands.
+Scientific Name Common Name Habitat Requirements Site Suitability Persoonia mollis subsp. maxima Occurs in sheltered aspects of deep gullies or on the steep upper hillsides of narrow gullies on Hawkesbury Sandstone.
+This habitat is characterised by steep side slopes, rocky benches, and broken scarps, with creeks fed by small streams and intermittent drainage depressions.
+These habitats also support relatively moist, tall forest vegetation communities, often with warm temperate rainforest influences.
+Potential near trees in undisturbed area.
+Pimelea curviflora var. curviflora Occurs on shaley/lateritic soils over sandstone and shale/sandstone transition soils on ridgetops and upper slopes amongst woodlands.
 Also recorded in Illawarra Lowland Grassy Woodland habitat at Albion Park on the Illawarra coastal plain.
 Flowers October to May.
 Has an inconspicuous cryptic habit as it is fine and scraggly and often grows amongst dense grasses and sedges.
 It may not always be visible at a site as it appears to survive for some time without any foliage after fire or grazing, relying on energy reserves in its tuberous roots.
 Pomaderris brunnea Brown Pomaderris Grows in moist woodland or forest on clay and alluvial soils of flood plains and creek lines.
 In the Sydney region this species is found typically near the coast, on Sydney Sandstones.
 In this area it grows in woodland and semi cleared scrub, on clay and alluvial soils of floodplains and creek lines.
-Habitat too degraded Pterostylis nigricans Dark Greenhood Coastal heathland with Heath Banksia (Banksia ericifolia), and lower-growing heath with lichen-encrusted and relatively undisturbed soil surfaces, on sandy soils.
+Habitat too degraded Pterostylis nigricans Dark Greenhood Coastal heathland with Heath Banksia ( Banksia ericifolia ), and lower-growing heath with lichen-encrusted and relatively undisturbed soil surfaces, on sandy soils.
 Habitat too degraded and not suitable Rhodamnia rubescens Scrub Turpentine Found in littoral, warm temperate and subtropical rainforest, and wet sclerophyll forest usually on volcanic and sedimentary soils.
 This species is characterised as highly to extremely susceptible to infection by Myrtle Rust.
 Myrtle Rust affects all plant parts.
-Not seen - not present Scientific Name Common Name Habitat Requirements Site Suitability Syzygium paniculatum Magenta Lilly Pilly Found in rainforest on sandy soils or stabilised Quaternary sand dunes at low altitudes in coastal areas.
+Not seen - not present

+Scientific Name Common Name Habitat Requirements Site Suitability Syzygium paniculatum Magenta Lilly Pilly Found in rainforest on sandy soils or stabilised Quaternary sand dunes at low altitudes in coastal areas.
 Rainforests are often remnant stands of littoral or gallery rainforest.
 Is thought to tolerate wet and dry conditions on sands.
-Not seen - not present

-Tetratheca glandulosa Occurs on shale/sandstone transition geology particularly in areas where shale caps occur over sandstone.
+Not seen - not present Tetratheca glandulosa Occurs on shale/sandstone transition geology particularly in areas where shale caps occur over sandstone.
 Associated with Lucas heights, Gymea, Lambert and Faulconbridge soil landscapes.
-Generally, occurs on ridgetops, upper slopes, and occasionally mid-slope benches.
+Generally, occurs on ridgetops, upper slopes, and occasionally mid- slope benches.
 Prefers shallow soils consisting of yellow clayey/sandy loams.
-Potentially where trees are still present along the road on southernmost block. -------------------------- --- ---

-Table 7.2 - Threatened fauna species likelihood of occurrence

-Please note - Marine species including Turtles (Cheloniidae), Marine Birds (Diomedeidae, Procellariidae) and Whales (Otariidae, Balaenidae, Balaenopteridae, Physeteridae) have been omitted from this list.

-Scientific Name Common Name Habitat Requirements Site Suitability Litoria aurea Green and Golden Bell Frog Optimum habitat includes water-bodies that are unshaded, free of predatory fish such as Plague Minnow (Gambusia holbrooki), have a grassy area nearby and diurnal sheltering sites available.
+Potentially where trees are still present along the road on southernmost block.
+Litoria aurea Green and Golden Bell Frog Optimum habitat includes water-bodies that are unshaded, free of predatory fish such as Plague Minnow (Gambusia holbrooki), have a grassy area nearby and diurnal sheltering sites available.
 Some sites, particularly in the Greater Sydney region occur in highly disturbed areas.
-The species is active by day and usually breeds in summer when conditions are warm and wet Habitat too degraded
+The species is active by day and usually breeds in summer when conditions are warm and wet Habitat too degraded Pseudophryne australis Red-crowned Toadlet Occurs in open forests, mostly on Hawkesbury and Narrabeen Sandstones.

-Scientific Name Co Common Name Hal bitat Requirements Site Suitability -------------------- ----------------- -------------------- ------------------

-Pseudophryne australis Red-crowned Toadlet Occurs in open forests, mostly on Hawkesbury and Narrabeen Sandstones.
 Inhabits periodically wet drainage lines below sandstone ridges that often have shale lenses or cappings.
 Shelters under rocks and amongst masses of dense vegetation or thick piles of leaf litter.
 Breeding congregations occur in dense vegetation and debris beside ephemeral creeks and gutters.
 Eggs are laid in moist leaf litter, from where they are washed by heavy rain; a large proportion of the development of the tadpoles takes place in the egg.
 Disperses outside the breeding period, when they are found under rocks and logs on sandstone ridges and forage amongst leaf-litter.
-Habitat too degraded Artamus cyanopterus Dusky Woodswallow Woodlands and dry open forests with preference for those dominated by eucalypts with mallee associations.
-May also be found in shrublands, heaths and occasionally in modified habitats and wet forests.
-May fly over and on power line s- no roosting on-site.
+Habitat too degraded